This post may contain affiliate links. For more information, read my disclosure policy.

 I highly recommend NOT substituting this ingredient.
 Some substitutions are easier than others; this is one that gets tricky.
-In a pinch you can substitute 1 teaspoon lemon juice or white vinegar for every ½ teaspoon of cream of tartar called for in the recipe.
-However, this may (most likely will) affect the outcome of your recipe.
+There are some substitutions but they may (most likely will) affect the outcome of your recipe.
 Note: these have not all been tested in my recipes.

 Does Cream of Tartar go bad?